A Complete Introduction

 What is a SOC 2 Report?

-In contrast to the outcomes produced by the rigid requirements of PCI DSS compliance, each organization’s SOC 2 reports are unique.
+In contrast to the outcomes produced by the rigid requirements of PCI DSS compliance and HIPAA compliance, each organization’s SOC 2 reports are unique.
 Every organization designs its own controls to comply with one or more of the trust principles in line with specific business practices.
 These reports offer customers of service providers, business partners, regulators, vendors, suppliers, and others important details about how the service provider manages data.

 There are two kinds of SOC 2 reports.
 SOC 2 Type I reports detail systems a vendor has in place and whether that design can meet relevant trust principles effectively.
 SOC 2 Type II reports describe those systems’ operational effectiveness.